justsealan/note2keep/README.md

 # note2keep
-A simple Note app build with React and Material UI.
+A simple Note keeping app.
+Built with React and Material UI.